Angles On A Regular Hexagon

 Beyond the Regular Hexagon: Irregular Hexagons

-While this article focuses on regular hexagons, it's important to note that irregular hexagons exist.
+While this article focuses on regular hexagons, don't forget to note that irregular hexagons exist.
 In an irregular hexagon, the sides and angles are not equal.
 The sum of the interior angles of an irregular hexagon remains 720°, but the individual angles will vary.
 Calculating the angles in an irregular hexagon requires more information, often involving specific measurements of the sides or additional angle information.

 Frequently Asked Questions (FAQ)